dunstontc/learn-elixir/docs/types.md

 - Strings in Elixir are delimited by double quotes, and they are encoded in UTF-8.

 ## Tuples
-- An ordered collection usually with 2 - 4 values.
+- An ordered collection, usually with 2 - 4 values.
 ```elixir
 {:ok, content}
 {:error, reason}